ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Related Works

-In multimodal computer vision tasks involving two distinct visual processing pathways, the core challenge of HNNs lies in designing fusion mechanisms that can effectively align and synchronize ANN and SNN features across both spatial and temporal domains.
-Recent works on RGB-Event tasks have explored HNNs in applications such as action recognition \cite{xiao_respike_2024}, video restoration \cite{cao_eventdriven_2023, liu_motionoriented_2024}, object detection \cite{wang_sstformer_2023, li_hdiformer_2024} and tracking \cite{zhang_spiking_2022, sun_reliable_2024}.
-Similar to the ANN-based paradigm, some approaches explore middle-stage fusion after separate feature extraction.
-For example, SC-Net \cite{cao_eventdriven_2023} proposed a spiking convolutional architecture with a CNN-based spatial aggregation module for video restoration.
-Liu \etal \cite{liu_motionoriented_2024} designed a motion-guided SNN-CNN hybrid encoder to fuse motion and background features for image deblurring.
-SSTFormer \cite{wang_sstformer_2023} and MMHT \cite{sun_reliable_2024} employed transformer-based multimodal fusion modules to fuse ANN and SNN features.
-EOLO \cite{cao_chasing_2024} introduced a symmetric fusion module to adaptively balance RGB and event cues for robust detection under varying lighting conditions.
+The key challenge of HNNs lies in designing fusion mechanisms that align ANN and SNN features across spatial and temporal domains.
+Similar to ANN-based paradigms, some methods employ middle-stage fusion after modality-specific feature extraction.
+For example, Zhao \etal propose hybrid units to flexibly integrate and decouple features from ANNs and SNNs \cite{zhao_framework_2022}.
+SC-Net \cite{cao_eventdriven_2023} combines a spiking convolutional backbone with a spatial aggregation module.
+SSTFormer \cite{wang_sstformer_2025} and MMHT \cite{sun_reliable_2024} employ transformer-based modules to fuse ANN and SNN features.